Stellar angular momentum of intermediate redshift galaxies in MUSE surveys: Stellar kinematics

 \subsection{The spin parameter $\lambda_{R}$}

-We derive the spin parameter $\lambda_{R}$, a proxy for the luminosity-weighted stellar angular momentum, to quantify the global rotational velocity structure of galaxies using the 2D spatial data.
+We derived the spin parameter $\lambda_{R}$, a proxy for the luminosity-weighted stellar angular momentum, to quantify the global rotational velocity structure of galaxies using the 2D spatial data.
 As we produced stellar kinematic maps for each galaxy in the sample, $\lambda_{R}$ is calculated using equations (5) and (6) of \cite{2007MNRAS.379..401E}:

-where $F_{i}$, $R_{i}$, $V_{i}$, $\sigma_{i}$ are the flux, the distance to the center of the galaxy, the mean stellar velocity, and the velocity dispersion of the $i-$th pixel, respectively.
-The center of the galaxy is determined as the pixel with the highest integrated flux.
+Here $F_{i}$, $R_{i}$, $V_{i}$, and $\sigma_{i}$ are the flux, the distance to the centre of the galaxy, the mean stellar velocity, and the velocity dispersion of the $i$-th pixel, respectively.
+The centre of the galaxy is determined as the pixel with the highest integrated flux.
 The values for $V$ and $\sigma$ for a bin are calculated with the flux contribution of each pixel inside it.
 Thus, the individual $V_{i}$ and $\sigma_{i}$ values for a particular pixel correspond to the bin velocity and velocity dispersion.
 Moving to the original pixel space, the value for $F_{i}$ corresponds to the pixel original flux ($F_{i}$).
-In this way, each pixel keeps its own flux, while its velocity and velocity dispersion are inherited from the bin where it belongs to.
-Then $\lambda_{R}$ is normalized by $\sqrt{V^{2}_{i} +\sigma^{2}_{i}}$ which is proportional to stellar mass and implies that the spin parameter goes to unity when the mean stellar velocity ($V$) dominates.
+In this way, each pixel keeps its own flux, while its velocity and velocity dispersion are inherited from the bin it belongs to.
+Then $\lambda_{R}$ is normalized by $\sqrt{V^{2}_{i} +\sigma^{2}_{i}}$, which is proportional to stellar mass and implies that the spin parameter goes to unity when the mean stellar velocity ($V$) dominates.
 The summation is performed over $N$ pixels within a fixed aperture (see Section \ref{sec:ellip_aper}).

-We apply a bootstrapping algorithm to the galaxy spectra, to compute the errors in $\lambda_{R}$.
-As we want to estimate the errors in the angular momentum, we need to obtain the errors in $V$ and $\sigma$ per bin.
-To obtain the error in the angular momentum, we create 1000 new velocity and velocity maps with random values between the originals ($V_{i}$, $\sigma_{i}$), and their respective bin errors.
-Finally, using Equation \ref{eq:lam} we calculate the angular momentum for all the new maps.
-Taking the standard deviation of the distribution of $\lambda_{R}$ values for the 1000 simulated realisations, the error in the observed $\lambda_{R}$ for each galaxy is obtained.
+We applied a bootstrapping algorithm to the galaxy spectra to compute the errors in $\lambda_{R}$.
+As we wanted to estimate the errors in the angular momentum, we needed to obtain the errors in $V$ and $\sigma$ per bin.
+To obtain the error in the angular momentum, we created 1000 new velocity and velocity maps with random values between the originals ($V_{i}$, $\sigma_{i}$), and their respective bin errors.
+Finally, using Equation \ref{eq:lam} we calculated the angular momentum for all the new maps.
+Taking the standard deviation of the distribution of $\lambda_{R}$ values for the 1000 simulated realizations, the error in the observed $\lambda_{R}$ for each galaxy was obtained.